Mario Petrucci: Literary record

 Petrucci's poetry debut, Shrapnel and Sheets (1996), won a Poetry Book Society Recommendation.
-Ensuing literary awards include the Irish Times Perpetual Trophy, the Daily Telegraph/ Arvon International Poetry Prize, the London Writers Competition (four times), the Sheffield Thursday Prize (twice), the Bridport Poetry Prize, and the Silver Wyvern Award.
-Altogether, between 1991 and 2005, Petrucci won a total of 22 national and international open poetry competitions.
-His poetry has had coverage in such outlets as The Spectator, The Independent, the Daily Mail, The Daily Telegraph and The Guardian, with his diverse collections drawing inspiration from specific cultural sites, or exploring his recurrent themes of love/loss, the tragedies of warfare, and science in the natural world.
+Ensuing literary awards include the Irish Times Perpetual Trophy, the Arvon International Poetry Prize (with The Daily Telegraph), the London Writers Competition (four times), the Sheffield Thursday Prize (twice), the Bridport Poetry Prize, and the Silver Wyvern Award.
+Altogether, between 1991 and 2005, Petrucci won a total of 22 national and international open poetry/writing competitions.
+His poetry has appeared in The Spectator, The Independent, the Daily Mail, The Daily Telegraph and The Guardian, with his collections often relating to specific cultural sites, or focusing on love/loss, the tragedies of warfare, and science in the natural world.

-2012 saw Petrucci shortlisted for the Ted Hughes Award with a large-scale poetry soundscape entitled Tales from the Bridge.
+Petrucci was shortlisted for the 2012 Ted Hughes Award with a poetry soundscape, Tales from the Bridge.
 Commissioned by the Mayor of London, this installation spanned the Thames as part of the London 2012 Cultural Olympiad.
-Petrucci created a hybrid script of prose and poetry, designed for interleaving voices to generate sonic texture, "assembled from literary forms such as short poems, atmospheric descriptions, local anecdotes, facts and figures".
+Petrucci created a hybrid script of prose and poetry, featuring interleaving spoken elements "assembled from literary forms such as short poems, atmospheric descriptions, local anecdotes, facts and figures".
 Collaborators for the project included Martyn Ware (Heaven 17) and Eric Whitacre, whose music was used.
-The soundscape played for two months along the entire length of the Millennium Bridge and was experienced by an estimated 4 million people.
+The soundscape played for two months along the length of the Millennium Bridge and was "experienced by an estimated four million people".

-An early exponent of modern Ecopoetry and a long-term contributor to science poetry, Petrucci is included in the Archive of the Now (audio recordings of modern UK poets) and in the Poets & Writers Directory (USA).
-Specialist libraries worldwide hold full sets of his published collections, including: (Europe) BNC Rome, BNC Florence, Berlin State Library and UCL small press; and (USA) Poets House (New York), Harvard, Berkeley, Buffalo and the Library of Congress.
-In 2023, his literary archive was acquired in perpetuity by the British Library, and The Poetry Archive incorporated his audio recordings for public and educational access in 2025.
+A contributor since the 1980s to science poetry and Ecopoetry, Petrucci was appointed ‘Ecopoetry Network Coordinator’ to the Planetary Arts Movement in 2026, under the auspices of The World Academy of Art & Science.
+He is also included in the Archive of the Now (audio recordings of modern UK poets) and in the Poets & Writers Directory (USA).
+His published collections are held internationally, including: (Europe) BNC Rome, BNC Florence, Berlin State Library and UCL small press; and (USA) Poets House (New York), Harvard, Berkeley, Buffalo and the Library of Congress.
+In 2023, his literary archive was acquired by the British Library, and The Poetry Archive acquired a number of his audio recordings for public and educational access in 2025.